dappforce/subsocial-docs/docs/basics/faq/Overview.md

 ## Why does Subsocial need a parachain?

-To learn about why Subsocial is launching as a parachain, please read [this article](https://polkaverse.com/@subsocial/why-is-subsocial-bidding-for-a-parachain-slot-22225).
+To learn about why Subsocial launched as a parachain, please read [this article](https://polkaverse.com/@subsocial/why-is-subsocial-bidding-for-a-parachain-slot-22225).

 ## How does Subsocial compare to Facebook, Twitter, Instagram, etc.?